jckuri/DeepRL-Navigation/README.md

 ## Getting Started

-Follow the instructions in this link in order to install all the dependencies required to run this project: https://github.com/udacity/deep-reinforcement-learning#dependencies
+Follow the instructions in this link in order to install all the dependencies required to run this project:<br/>
+https://github.com/udacity/deep-reinforcement-learning#dependencies

-Download the `Project 1 - Navigation` into your computer: https://github.com/jckuri/DeepRL-Navigation
+Download the `Project 1 - Navigation` into your computer:<br/>
+https://github.com/jckuri/DeepRL-Navigation

-The easiest way to install the requirements is to use the file [requirements.txt](python/requirements.txt)
+The easiest way to install the requirements is to use the file [requirements.txt](python/requirements.txt)<br/>
 ```
 tensorflow==1.7.1
 Pillow>=4.2.1